Fudan-iGEM/2025-wiki/pages/design.md

 To address this challenge, we developed DR. sTraTeGY, an innovative platform built on a multicellular yeast chassis to track the evolutionary dynamics of fungal resistance.
 Our project is divided into three key components:

-1. **Grape Yeast:** The core chassis engineered to be multicellular and responsive to external signals.
+1. Grape Yeast: The core chassis engineered to be multicellular and responsive to external signals.
-2. **Timer & Recorder:** A visualization toolkit to track the evolutionary history and selective pressure in real-time.
+2. Timer & Recorder: A visualization toolkit to track the evolutionary history and selective pressure in real-time.
-3. **YeastVerse:** A virtual experiment platform to guide our wet lab designs and simulate evolutionary processes.
+3. YeastVerse: A virtual experiment platform to guide our wet lab designs and simulate evolutionary processes.

 <div style="text-align: center;" id="fig1">
     <img src="https://static.igem.wiki/teams/5643/pageimage/design/fig1-dr-strategy.webp" style="width:80%">
     <div>
-        <span style="color:gray">Figure 1: DR. sTraTeGY overview</span>
+        <span style="color:gray">Figure 1.DR. sTraTeGY overview</span>
         <br><br>
     </div>
 </div>